How to Hang Pegboard Like an Expert!

 - Once the pegboard was dry, we added our painted wood grain, which turned out super cool.
 Tutorial for painted wood grain is here.
 It looks more intimidating than it is.
 Promise.
 Two panels took about 30 minutes.

 - Using a level, make sure your panels are straight and screw them into the wall into studs through the 1x2s.
 If you can’t hit studs, use strong wall anchors.
 Make sure that you leave enough space at the bottom for tools that hang low.

 - Attach the 2nd panel.
 Because we used a single center 1×2 brace, it was a tight fit.
 Butt the pieces as close as you can get them and attach the second panel in the same manner.

 - Admire your handiwork.
-It’s nice to have a pegboard that looks as cool as it functions!
+It’s nice to have a pegboard wall that looks as cool as it functions!
 Bonus points if you painted it with a cool design!
 Now that you know how to install pegboard, you can use it everywhere.
 It’s also great for craft rooms!

 - Fill with tools after you’ve installed the pegboard.
 This is the fun part.
 Notice how much space we gained even though we added larger tools to the space.

 Please note that when you buy the thicker pegboard, not all hooks will work 100% with it.
 Some hooks work better with thinner pegboard.
 You’ll want the thicker prongs.